Synthwave101/SpaceGateGame/README.md

-# SpaceGateGame
+# SpaceGate Game
-SpaceGate text mini game
+text mini game

-This is a game I made learning python
+This is a text mini game I made learning python